 You are entitled to expect from us not only the necessary technical expertise but also the highest standards of service, efficiency and courtesy.
 It is our aim that our clients are satisfied with all aspects of work undertaken by us and consider such service represents good value for money.

 Where we act for two or more clients jointly, it is on the clear understanding that we are authorised to act on instructions from either, both or any of them.
 We can only do that if there is no significant risk of a conflict of interest between the clients or all clients have a substantially common interest.
 You acknowledge that we have advised you on the risk of a conflict of interest and that you understand that advice and consent to us acting.
 In particular you understand that in the event of a conflict of interest arising between you, we may be unable to continue acting for you.

-Our responsibilities include advising on the law, following your instructions, reviewing the matter regularly and discussing with you whether the potential outcomes justify the expense and risks involved.
+Our responsibilities include advising on the law, following your instructions and reviewing the matter regularly.

 We ask that you provide us with clear and timely instructions, all other information and documents necessary for us to do our work and the funds required.
 You must update us if any facts, documents or circumstances change.

 We set out below the scope of our work,[together with our estimate of the likely fees (excluding expenses).
 Any change in this scope will affect the final fees charged.
 We cannot accept any liability for anything outside our defined scope of work.

 |Description||Documents and advice to be provided||Estimated time and fees||Notes and assumptions|

 We do not accept responsibility for alerting clients to any deadlines or expiry dates in respect of any transaction, matter or case in or on which we act, including but not limited to lease break clauses, lease expiry dates or deadlines for warranty/indemnity claims in corporate transactions.
 Clients should ensure that they make necessary arrangements in this regard.